Ukraine

 The registration consists of five numerals above two letters, lower corners are always cut away.

-The two letters denote the district where EA stands for Donets'k.
+The two letters denote the district where AM stands for Luhans’k.

 Only letters common to Cyrillic and western alphabets are used.